31 Sights in Vaughan, Canada (with Map and Images)

 Show sight on map

 Time Warp is a flying roller coaster operating at Canada's Wonderland.
 It opened on May 2, 2004.
-It is the only rollercoaster in the world that was themed after the Tomb Raider franchise.
 After the removal of Tomb Raider themed rides at Kings Island and Kings Dominion it is now the only ride left in existence to be themed after the Tomb Raider franchise.

 Wikipedia: Time Warp (roller coaster) (EN), Website